 Shoot a Trailer

 Don’t be confused; we haven’t suddenly switched to an article about the film industry.
 We are still entirely talking about marketing plans.
 What is generally your first reflex when you are about to read a new document or material?
-You probably look for a summary in order to get a foretaste of the content, right?
+You probably look for a summary to get a foretaste of the content, right?
 Most people seem to do that.
 It’s a tendency that you should consider while designing your template.
 So be thorough right from the start and show your readers what to expect from your project.
 Motivate them to read further.
 There are several possible forms you may opt for.
-You can write an executive summary that would contain the outlines of your plan.
+You can write an executive summary containing your plan’s outlines.
 You can also go for a sort of checklist with a maximum of 1 or 2 sentences per topic.
 To give an example:

 - The SWOT analysis proves that [fill in the blank].